 Baruch faculty are among the most distinguished and most widely known in their fields.
 They combine outstanding academic credentials with significant real-world experience.
-Approximately 500 teach full time, with about 95 percent holding a PhD or other terminal degree.
 Full-time faculty teach both entry-level and advanced courses and serve as advisors to student organizations and pre-professional programs.
 Adjunct faculty are typically drawn from New York City’s business and professional ranks.
 Baruch employs another 700 administrative and support personnel.
 Faculty members are regularly recognized with fellowships, grants, and awards from many notable foundations and public agencies.

-Members of the faculty throughout the college are recognized for significant scholarly achievements at Baruch’s annual celebration of faculty scholarship and creative achievement.
-Such achievements typically take the form of published books or articles in top-tier journals, edited books or journals, major grants received, or exhibitions or performances.
+Members of the faculty throughout the college are recognized for significant scholarly achievements at Baruch’s annual faculty convocation, which celebrates scholarly and creative achievements, including books, edited collections, and articles in top-tier journals, as well as major grants received, exhibitions, and performances.

-Baruch College offers 23 undergraduate majors, 62 undergraduate minors, and 30 graduate-level specializations/programs through its three schools.
-The College confers the BBA, BA, and BS degrees at the undergraduate level and the MBA, MS, MPA, MIA, MSEd, MA, Executive MBA, Executive MS in finance, Executive MSILR, Executive MPA, and the Baruch/Mt.
-Sinai MBA in Health Care Administration on the graduate level.
+Baruch College offers 29 undergraduate majors, 60 undergraduate minors, and 56 graduate-level specializations/programs through its three schools.
+The College confers the BBA, BA, BS, and BSPA degrees at the undergraduate level, and the MBA, MS, MPA, MIA, MSEd, MA, Executive MBA and MS, and Executive MPA at the graduate level.
 The College also houses the City University’s PhD in business and in industrial/organizational psychology and offers joint programs leading to the JD/MBA in conjunction with Brooklyn Law School.

-The Zicklin School of Business is the largest collegiate school of business in the nation and the only CUNY school that offers business programs accredited by the Association to Advance Collegiate Schools of Business, representing the highest world-wide standard of achievement for business schools.
-Zicklin’s Full-Time Honors MBA Program attracts students from some of the most competitive universities in the nation.
+The Zicklin School of Business is the largest collegiate school of business in the nation and the only CUNY school that offers business programs accredited by the Association to Advance Collegiate Schools of Business, representing the highest worldwide standard of achievement for business schools.

 Newman Vertical Campus

-Designed to recreate the atmosphere of a traditional college campus in an urban setting, Baruch’s innovative, 17-floor Newman Vertical Campus serves as the hub of the College.
-Covering nearly an entire square block between Lexington and Third Avenues and 24th and 25th Streets, the 800,000 square-foot structure houses more than 100 high-technology classrooms and research facilities; faculty and administrative offices; executive conference facilities; a three-level athletics and recreation complex; an expanded student activities center; the Marvin Antonowsky Performing Arts Complex, which comprises the Rose Nagelberg Theatre and Engelman Recital Hall; a 500-seat auditorium; a television studio; a food court; and a new campus bookstore.
+Baruch’s 17-floor Newman Vertical Campus serves as the hub of the College.
+Covering nearly an entire square block between Lexington and Third Avenues, and 24th and 25th Streets, the 800,000 square-foot structure houses high-technology classrooms and research facilities; faculty and administrative offices; executive conference facilities; a three-level athletics and recreation complex; an expanded student activities center; the Baruch Performing Arts Complex, which comprises the Rose Nagelberg Theatre and Engelman Recital Hall; a 500-seat auditorium; a television studio; and a campus bookstore with a coffee shop.
 The Newman Vertical Campus has been honored by the American Institute of Architects with the highest award it offers to an individual building.

 Information and Technology Building

 The 1,450-seat, 330,000 square-foot William and Anita Newman Library, housed in the Information and Technology Building, directly opposite the new Newman Vertical Campus, provides the Baruch community with access to several hundred online databases and information resources in print and electronic formats.
-Users have access seven days a week to the library’s on-site computing facilities, as well as remote access from off-campus locations to thousands of full-text journals, newspapers, and books.
-A Web-based reference service, in which librarians answer questions via a “text chat,” is available 24 hours a day, seven days a week.
+Users have access seven days a week to the library’s on-site computing facilities, as well as remote access to thousands of full-text journals, newspapers, and books.
+Librarians are available to answer questions 24/7 via a text chat.
 In 2003, the library won the prestigious Excellence in Academic Libraries Award for best college library in the nation from the Association of College and Research Libraries.
 The Baruch Computing and Technology Center, also located in the Information and Technology Building, is the largest student computing center in New York City.
 It provides computer access to 250 students at a time.

 Centers and Institutes

-Baruch is home to several centers and institutes that support education and research in such key areas as business, finance, the global economy, public policy, social equity, and real estate and metropolitan development.
+Baruch is home to numerous centers and institutes that support our students’ educational and professional goals, faculty scholarship, and research in such key areas as business, finance, the global economy, public policy, social equity, and real estate and metropolitan development.
 Included among them are:

 Arts and Culture